AI Use Cases/Manufacturing

 1

 Step 1: Resume ingestion and parsing.
-Candidates submit applications through your ATS; the AI extracts structured data (certifications, years of experience, technical skills, compliance badges) and normalizes it against manufacturing-specific competency frameworks tied to ISO 9001, OSHA, and ITAR requirements.
+Candidates submit applications through your ATS; the AI extracts structured data (certifications, years of experience, technical skills, compliance badges) and normalizes it against contract manufacturing-specific competency frameworks tied to ISO 9001, OSHA, and ITAR requirements.

 2